stevenmontilla/stevenmontilla.github.io/dar-es-salaam/dar.md

 FROM public.material_polygon Limit 1500000;
 ```

-Now, we extract **homes** layer.
+Now, we extract a **homes** layer.
 To do this we select any building that has any of the attributes listed below.
 The "yes" attribute may refer to homes, therefore it is included, but should be noted that there is not a 100 percent certainty that buildings with the "yes" attribute are only residential.

 ```sql
 CREATE TABLE homes AS